ridercoach/rsna2018/README.md

 what you are doing, but for this project we have to make some changes.
-Some of these changes are in the .cfg file, and we would like to preserve the generic configuration in case we want to go back to it, so we will copy yolov2.cfg into rsna.cfg and work with rsna.cfg.
+Some of these changes are in the .cfg file, and we would like to preserve the generic configuration in case we want to go back to it, so we will copy yolov2.cfg into rsna.cfg and work with that.

 #### _Number of Classes Detected_

 The generic YOLOv2 configuration detects 80 different kinds of objects (dog, bicycle, horse, etc), and we need to detect only one (pneumonia).
-Changing this will reduce the size of the last layer of the network a little, and (I think) save a little memory and training time.

-Two changes are needed for this, both near the bottom of rsna.cfg.
+So we make two changes in rsna.cfg, both near the bottom of the file.
 First, in the "[region]" section, "classes=80" must be changed to "classes=1".
 Then, in the section just above that (the last "[convolutional]" layer of the network), "filters=425" must be changed to "filters=30".